TRANSLATE YOUR MILITARY SKILLS AND EXPERIENCE TO

 PROMISING ENERGY JOBS

-In some cases, Troops to Energy Jobs will help you start working immediately in an energy industry-related job.
-Many companies hire professionals directly from the military for certain positions, which we call “Ready Now,” because these veterans only require company training as they transition to energy industry jobs.
+In most cases, Troops to Energy Jobs will help you start working immediately in an energy industry related job.
+Most companies hire skilled labor and professionals directly from the military for many positions, which we call “Ready Now,” because these veterans only require company training as they transition to energy industry jobs.
 For others, some type of postsecondary education may be needed–in most cases, leading to a credential or degree.

 Regardless of which group you belong to, you will need to understand how well the energy job that you are interested in matches up with your knowledge, skills, and abilities acquired through military training and experience.
 This will help you understand if you are a Ready Now candidate or need to pursue further education to gain credentials.